 Americas: Structural shifts shine a light on select geographies

-Focusing on favorable developments in Brazil
+Focusing on favourable developments in Brazil

 In most cases, farmland investments are affected by factors such as rainfall amount and soil type.
 Brazilian farmland, however, has recently been affected by different factors: local political developments and global trade issues.
 While climate risks will continue to affect farmers, we believe current developments can potentially create opportunities — if investors know where to look.